This document is a review draft. Readers are invited to submit comments to the Entity Specific Disclosure Task Force.

 - Network and communication equipment

-Both concepts must be anchored to "Property, plant and equipment".
+Both extension concepts must be anchored to "Property, plant and equipment".

 Example 3: Disaggregation with subtotal

 Line items in the Statements of Comprehensive Income

 In this example extension concepts are created for all disclosures in this table except "Total Revenue" However not all extension taxonomy concepts require anchoring.
 The "Software licences and support" extension concept is a subtotal of other disclosures in the same statement and therefore the extension concept created for this should not be anchored to an ESEF taxonomy concept.